Rayyan995/ReactJS-Basics-Course-Documentation/07_events_and_reactjs_ocm.md

         this.count++;
     }
     ```
-    Then we define the event by Assigning ` increment ` to the attribute ` onclick ` of the ` button `.
+    Then we define the event by Assigning ` increment ` to the attribute ` onClick ` of the ` button `.
 Here we modify only ` render ` method.
     ```
     render() {
         return (